spacegraphcats/spacegraphcats/doc/02-spacegraphcats-use-cases.md

 As discussed in the [primer on metagenomics and assembly graphs](0a-primer.md), assembly and binning are lossy processes that leave many reads uncharacterized in metagenome analysis.
 Spacegraphcats can be used to recover unassembled and unbinned reads that "belong" to a metagenome bin by using the metagenome bin as a query.
-We recommend the [Atlas](https://metagenome-atlas.readthedocs.io/en/latest/) automated metagenome analysis pipeline to produce the initial bins.
+We recommend using the [Atlas](https://metagenome-atlas.readthedocs.io/en/latest/) automated metagenome analysis pipeline to produce the initial bins.
-(Alternatively, the [genome-grist](https://github.com/dib-lab/genome-grist) pipeline may be used to identify the reference genomes to in a metagenome that can be used as queries.)
+(Alternatively, the [genome-grist](https://github.com/dib-lab/genome-grist) pipeline may be used to identify the list of known reference genomes to be used as queries for a metagenome.)
 Then, each bin can be used as a query, producing a query neighborhood that reassociates unassembled and unbinned reads that are graph-adjacent to the query.
 In a metagenome from an oil reservoir, bin completion with spacegraphcats identified strain-variable regions in genes that were present in the bin (e.g. *gyrA* in panel A of the figure below) and identified unbinned genes that augmented the functional content of the metagenome by 13% (panel B of the figure below).